-a.
-Organizational GOVERNANCE
+Organizational GOVERNANCE а.

-- (1) GOVERNANCE System HOW does your organization ensure responsible GOVERNANCE?
-HOW does your GOVERNANCE system review and achieve the following? - · Accountability for SENIOR LEADERS' actions - Accountability for strategy - Fiscal accountability - Transparency in operations - Selection of GOVERNANCE board members and disclosure policies for them, as appropriate - Independence and EFFECTIVENESS of internal and external audits - Protection of STAKEHOLDER and stockholder interests, as appropriate - Succession planning for SENIOR LEADERS - (2) PERFORMANCE Evaluation HOW do you evaluate the PERFORMANCE of your SENIOR LEADERS and your GOVERNANCE board?
+(1) GOVERNANCE System HOW does your organization ensure responsible GOVERNANCE?
+HOW does your GOVERNANCE system review and achieve the following?

+- Accountability for SENIOR LEADERS' actions

+- Accountability for strategy

+- Fiscal accountability

+- Transparency in operations

+- Selection of GOVERNANCE board members, their PLANET FRIENDLY outlook and disclosure policies for them, as appropriate

+- Independence and EFFECTIVENESS of internal and external audits

+- Protection of STAKEHOLDER and stockholder interests, as appropriate

+- Succession planning for SENIOR LEADERS

+- (2) PERFORMANCE Evaluation HOW do you evaluate the PERFORMANCE of your SENIOR LEADERS and your GOVERNANCE board?
 HOW do you use PERFORMANCE evaluations in determining executive compensation?
 HOW do your SENIOR LEADERS and GOVERNANCE board use these PERFORMANCE evaluations to advance their development and improve the effectiveness of leaders, the board, and the LEADERSHIP SYSTEM, as appropriate?